Freight startup Flexport soars from “unsexy” to $800M valuation

 Now it’s opening its own “cross docks” — warehouses where it can temporarily store clients’ goods until it can batch their transport with other shipments going to the same place.
 That way it’s always moving full containers for maximum efficiency.
 Flexport already has cross docks in Hong Kong and LA, but Petersen foresees having a global network.

 The new capital could help Flexport pay for transitioning from a pure-play software company merely handling routing logistics to being an actual freight company.
 This shift from bits to atoms doesn’t come cheap, but with plenty of revenue waiting to stolen from sluggish competitors, it’s having no problem finding the capital.
-TechCrunch has heard that many of Flexports existing investors that number at least 57 were shut out of the new round despite being interested.
+TechCrunch has heard that many of Flexport’s existing investors that number at least 57 were shut out of the new round despite being interested.
+And while investors were happily offering it a valuation of $1 billion or more, it didn’t want to get in over head and risk a down-round later if the market stumbled.

 The obvious, glamorous verticals of tech have been overrun with startups.
 Everyone seems to have a photo sharing app or some ‘revolutionary’ artificial intelligence.
 There’s an old addage that the best startup ideas are often at the intersection of “seems like a bad idea” and “is a good idea”, as the leader of Flexport investor Founders Fund Peter Thiel has said.